 Whenever your pet is ill or injured, you will be seen, in most cases, in a familiar practice by familiar staff who will have full access to your pets’ medical records as well as all our excellent facilities.
-When, by exception, our vets are not available you may need to take your pet to the alternative dedicated night and emergency critical care clinic operated by our associated provider.
+When, by exception, our vets are not available you may need to take your pet to the dedicated night and emergency critical care clinic operated by our associated provider.
+They have the most up-to-date equipment and facilities to ensure your pet gets the very best care and attention.

-There will be a Veterinary Surgeon and a member of a nursing team on call at all times outside normal hours so that your pet can get the veterinary care it needs, no matter what day or time it is.
+There will be a Veterinary Surgeon and a member of a nursing team on call at all times outside normal hours at the night and emergency critical care clinic we use, so that your pet can get the veterinary care it needs, no matter what day or time it is.

 The initial consultation charge for out-of-hours is from £100 plus VAT to £108.99 plus VAT, depending on the time of the day or night.
 This does not include treatment or medication.
 There is no charge for a telephone discussion/consultation.